 10. Wooden press – to drain water during molding of the cooked straw.

-12. In the absence of a wooden drier, the produced paper can be pinned in cheese cloth and hang in cloth line to dry.
+12. In the absence of a wooden drier, you can pin the produced paper in cheese cloth and hang it on a cloth line to dry.

 13. Chemicals and other materials: